codervivek/excursus/README.md

 ## Getting Started

-Clone or fork the repo to make changes or test the portal.
+Clone or fork the repo to make changes and test the portal.

 ### Prerequisites